craigbuckler/oldpines2025/src/content/99_privacy/#index.md

 ## Personal Information Collected

 We collect information for the purposes of booking enquiries and billing only.
-This includes your name, address, telephone number, email address and payment information as necessary.
+This includes your name, address, telephone number, email address, and payment details as necessary.

 No personal information is collected while you browse this website.
-Cookies and other state retention technologies may be used to store preferences but they are not linked to your personal details and may be safely rejected or deleted.
+Cookies and other state retention technologies may be used to store preferences, but they are not linked to your personal details and may be safely rejected or deleted.

 ## Information Access